getredash/website/src/pages/kb/open-source/dev-guide/remote-server.md

 The setup in this case is very simple:

-1. [Install Node.js](https://nodejs.org/en/download/) (latest LTS version is recommended, can be installed with Homebrew on OS/X)
+1. [Install Node.js](https://nodejs.org/en/download/) (14.16.1 or newer, can be installed with Homebrew on OS/X)
+2. Install Yarn (1.22.10 or newer): `npm install --global yarn@1.22.10`
-2. Git clone the repository.
+3. Git clone the repository.
-3. Change to the repository directory, and install npm packages: `npm install`.
+4. Change to the repository directory, and install Node packages: `yarn --frozen-lockfile`.
-4. Start webpack dev-server: `REDASH_BACKEND="URL of your redash server" npm run start`.
+5. Start webpack dev-server: `REDASH_BACKEND="URL of your redash server" yarn start`.

 The `REDASH_BACKEND=""` part of the command sets the URL of your remote Redash server.